BadwaterBay/labelcopier-frontend-v1/CONTRIBUTING.md

 ## Workflow

+### TLDR

 Our workflow is:

+- Claim an issue
+- Fork repository
+- Write code to resolve the issue
+- `yarn format` and `yarn lint`
+- `yarn test`
+- Commit
+- Submit a pull request

+### Step-by-step instructions

+If you are new to this workflow, you can a practice run here: [https://github.com/firstcontributions/first-contributions](https://github.com/firstcontributions/first-contributions).

+Here's the step-by-step instruction:

 - Find an [issue](https://github.com/BadwaterBay/github-label-manager-plus/issues) you'd like to solve and claim it by leaving a comment.
 - Complete the [initial setup](#Initial-setup), if you haven't.
 - [Bring your fork up to date with the original repository](#Bring-your-fork-up-to-date-with-the-original-repository).
-- Modify the code to solve the issue and commit changes.
+- Modify the code to resolve the issue and commit changes.
+- Run `yarn format` and `yarn lint` to format and lint your code.
+Please try to resolve linting issues, although it's acceptable to have a few minor linting issues.
+If it's reasonable, you can manually suppress linting warnings and make a note in your pull request.
+[How to disable Eslint with inline comments?](https://eslint.org/docs/2.13.1/user-guide/configuring#disabling-rules-with-inline-comments-1)
 - Run `yarn test` to make sure all tests are passed.
 - Make sure your base is up to date with the original repository (`upstream`) with commands:
   ```
   git fetch upstream
   git rebase upstream/master
   ```
-- Push your commit to the remote of your forked repository. ([How to push commits to remote?](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository))
+- Push your branch to the remote of your forked repository (i.e., push to origin). ([How to push commits to remote?](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository))
 - Submit a pull request (PR) to be merged into the original repository's `master` branch. ([How to create a PR?](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request))
 - Peers will review your PR and may request revisions.
 - Once your PR is approved, your commit will be merged to the `master` branch.
 Congratulations!

-If you are new to this workflow, you can a practice run here: [https://github.com/firstcontributions/first-contributions](https://github.com/firstcontributions/first-contributions)

 If you are stuck, you are welcome to reach out and leave a comment.